also/lead/doc/http-api.md

 The Lead HTTP API maps closely to the [connector API](/src/main/clojure/lead/connector.clj)

-The notable difference is the `render` endpoint vs. the `load` function.
+The notable difference is the `execute` endpoint vs. the `load` function.
 In the Lead "master" server, the `target` may be a function call, and will be evaluated using `lead.functions`.
 Other implementors of the Lead API will only be called with a single metric path `target`, which matches the `load` function.

 ## `GET /find`